跳转到内容

 2 │

-Importing the types with import type ensures that they are removed by the transpilers and avoids loading unnecessary modules.
+Importing the types with import type ensures that they are removed by the compilers and avoids loading unnecessary modules.

 Safe fix: Use import type.